How to Create a Homeschool Routine that Works for You

 How to create a homeschool routine that works for you (& your homeschool kids)?

-When you create a homeschool routine that works for you, you have to be clear on this:
+When you create a homeschool routine that works for you, you have to be clear on these things:

 Create a routine, not a schedule…